powmedia/buildify/README.md

 ## Tasks

-Buildify supports separate a build script in different tasks, and define dependencies between these tasks.
+Buildify supports tasks, allowing to separate a build script in different sections.
+Dependencies can be specified between tasks.
 By specifying tasks names as command line arguments, buildify will only run the specified tasks, taking into account their dependencies